 A credit or debit card is required for all non-included purchases made at Princess Wilderness Lodges, Westmark Hotels, onboard Princess Rail Service and McKinley Explorer Rail Service.
 Cash is not accepted at these locations for items such as meals, drinks, retail goods, and optional tours.
 However, we recommend having cash on hand for optional gratuities.

 Tipping is, of course, a personal decision, and is not required.
-Some of our guests choose to reward exceptional service and use the following guidelines (per person/per day):
+Some of our guests choose to reward exceptional service and use the following guidelines (quoted in US Dollars):

 - Hotel Bellmen: A baggage handling tip for two pieces of luggage per person is included in your tour for all hotels shown on your itinerary, unless otherwise stated